 prevent a few things from being thrown away.

 As an artist, I focus on narrative.
 My goal is to advance and legitimize concepts of visual storytelling by making narratives accessible.

 The visuals I create need to be complex enough to inspire intrigue, while remaining tangible;

 they need to build the ego of the audience while remaining humble themselves;

 and they have to be the envy of the snobbish while being affordable to the masses.

 The yarns I spin are for all.
 They are there in an attempt to interweave audiences with a smile

 and illustrate the importance of art in our everyday lives.

-group exhibition - ART*BAR, Milwaukee, wi
+group exhibition - Trout Museum of art, Appleton, wi

 official selection - "friends" acrylic on wood cupboard door